jessehattabaugh/world/README.md

 - **NPM**: v7 or higher
 - **Modern Web Browser**: Chrome, Firefox, or Safari for running and developing

 > **Warning**: This project is intentionally designed to be Linux-only.
 It will not function correctly on Windows or macOS.
-We do not support or test in WSL, containers, or any non-Linux environment.
+I run it in WSL Ubuntu 24.04 LTS.

 ## Mission